2022 Wimbledon Championships: Controversy regarding the participation of Russian and Belarusian players

-In April 2022, the AELTC moved to ban players representing Russia or Belarus from entering the 2022 championships, in consequence of the 2022 Russian invasion of Ukraine, stating that "it would be unacceptable for the Russian regime to derive any benefits from the involvement of Russian or Belarusian players."
-They also cited the guidance given by the British government, regarding assurances that players are not in support of the war, as risking endangering the players and their families.
-The Lawn Tennis Association also banned players representing Russia and Belarus from other tennis tournaments taking place in the United Kingdom.
-Apart from the Davis Cup and Billie Jean King Cup, players from these countries have been allowed to compete in other tournaments, including at the Grand Slam level at the 2022 French Open, as neutral players without national flags.
-The US Open also confirmed that Russian and Belarusian players will be able to compete in its tournament.
+In April 2022, the AELTC announced that players representing Russia or Belarus would not be allowed to enter the upcoming Championships as a consequence of Russia's invasion of Ukraine, stating that "it would be unacceptable for the Russian regime to derive any benefits from the involvement of Russian or Belarusian players", and citing guidance given by the British government.
+The Lawn Tennis Association (LTA) also banned players representing Russia and Belarus from other tennis tournaments taking place in the UK.
+Outside of the Davis Cup and the Billie Jean King Cup, players from these countries were allowed to compete in other tournaments, including at the Grand Slam level at the year's French Open and US Open, as neutral players without national flags.

-The decision attracted criticism from many players, including from defending and six-time champion Novak Djokovic, who described it as 'crazy'.
-Andrey Rublev, one of the players affected by the ban, accused the All England Club of making an 'illogical' and 'discriminatory' decision.
-Others such as Ukrainians Marta Kostyuk and Sergiy Stakhovsky, came out in support of the ban.
-The three governing bodies of tennis — the ATP, WTA, and ITF — criticised the decision.
-On 20 May, they stripped the tournament of its ranking points, on the basis of the principle of participation based on merit rather than nationality, as well as the unilateral decision by the AELTC that contrasts with the remainder of the tour.
+The ban attracted criticism from many players, including from defending and six-time champion Novak Djokovic, who described it as "crazy".
+Andrey Rublev, one of the players affected by the ban, accused the AELTC of making an "illogical" and "discriminatory" decision.
+Others, such as Ukrainians Marta Kostyuk and Sergiy Stakhovsky, came out in support of the ban.
+The three international governing bodies of tennis—the ATP, WTA, and ITF—criticised the decision, and on 20 May 2022 they stripped the tournament of its ranking points, on the bases that participation should be based on merit rather than nationality and that the unilateral decision by the AELTC contrasts with the remainder of the tour.
 This decision received criticism as well, with two-time men's singles champion Andy Murray commenting that the removal of ranking points will likely not affect participation in the event and has frustrated players.

-On 4 July, a fine was levied by the WTA against the AELTC and the LTA, with a fine of $250,000 for the AELTC and $750,000 for the LTA, as a consequence of the ban.
-Both organisations are expected to appeal the decision.
+The WTA and the ATP each levied $1 million in fines against the AELTC and the LTA as a consequence of the ban.